PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/getting-started.md

 ## Acquiring an access token

 We recommend that your app calls the `acquireTokenSilent` API on your `PublicClientApplication` object each time you need an access token to access an API.
-This can be done similar to the ways laid out in the previous section: [Call login APIs provided by `@azure/msal-browser`](#call-login-apis-provided-by-@azure/msal-browser)
+T

 ```javascript
 import React, { useState, useEffect } from "react"